Hypnotherapy brainwave entrainment allows you to create trance at the push of a button. What an intriguing thought right!?

 You may have heard the term ‘social hypnosis’ used before in relation to how we as a society get conditioned to dare I say it.., follow the herd.

 Tribal peoples, ceremony facilitators, dancers, singers and music lovers and anyone who has participated in any of these activities will know all too well about going into a trance like state regularly.
+Shamanic trance states have been studied extensively.
 Even being so involved in a television program that when someone asks you a question you don’t hear them, is a trance state.

 So there’s nothing new about hypnosis or trance states for any of us.
+In fact there’s nothing new about hypnotherapy brainwave entrainment either.
 We may just not label them that way.
+Hypnosis and brainwave entrainment go hand in hand.
+And hypnosis and brain oscillations are a useful measure for researchers when testing new drugs or monitoring mental states.

-Call them meditation or flow states if you wish but there is nothing weird or difficult to achieve about them.
+Call trance meditation or flow states if you wish but there is nothing weird or difficult to achieve about them.

-What about having access to it at the push of a button though.
+What about having access to trance on demand at the push of a button?

-The type of trance state that is for most of us, not so easy to get to unaided because it is so different from our normal aware/awake state.
+For most of us, trance states are not so easy to get to unaided because it is so different from our normal aware/awake state.

 I’m going to talk about one use of technology in particular.

 I can’t tell you how many people I’ve seen go into a deep trance during a brainwave entrainment session.
-People go off into another world and when they get back they sometimes look at me wondering if I know that they know.
+Some sessions are designed to be slow relaxing meditative journeys and some are designed to be a drug free psychedelic experience.
+In both cases, people often go off into another world and when they get back they sometimes look at me wondering if I know that they know.
 You know?
 Haha.

 And all sorts of good things can happen when you relax that much and bridge that gap between your conscious and sub or unconscious minds.

 Hypnotherapists spend most of their working lives perfecting the skills of guiding someone into a trance to then be able to assist with healing and better habits and feelings for their clients.
-So it’s not just personal use of such technology that becomes valuable once you understand how it works.
+So hypnotherapy brainwave entrainment is not just a clever way to use technology for personal gain.
+It also becomes a valuable tool for therapists once you understand how it works.

-Create a unique selling point for your business with light and sound technology
+How do you create a unique selling point for your hypnotherapy business

-Consistent reliable trance states with audio visual brainwave entrainment are not a new thing.
+Consistent reliable trance states and hypnosis with brainwave entrainment is not a new thing.

 Most therapeutic interventions including hypnotherapy and talking therapies like psychotherapy fail to get lasting results because the client stops coming for follow up sessions.
 It is true that in some cases especially with rapid therapies like hypnosis and NLP a radical change can occur in just one session.
 This is rarer than the more common 3-6 sessions or more that bring consistent lasting results though.